anouarjlidi/AgateApps/src/Pierstoval/Bundle/ApiBundle/README.md

 Initialization
 -------------------------

-You need to initiate some settings to make sure the bundle is configured properly.
+You need to initialize some settings to make sure the bundle is configured properly.

 1. First, register the required bundles in the kernel: